 – Mary Ann Hilton, Lady Washington Nov.
 20, 2012

-Our three-hour educational sails offer an experience that cannot be simulated in any classroom.
+Our three-hour Voyage of Explorers educational sail offers a learning opportunity that cannot be simulated in any classroom.
 After a brief safety class, students work cooperatively to set and trim the sails that carry their beautiful tall ship through the water.
-After engines are shut off, students break into watch groups that rotate through three learning stations, each one focused on a different aspect of maritime history.
+Students break into watch groups that rotate through three learning stations, each one focused on a different aspect of maritime history.

-Life of a Sailor: This station takes place on the bow with one of our experienced deckhand/educators.
-The station focuses on the tasks and life of a common sailor in the 1800s.
-Students learn about the food, conditions, and skills that carried men across the sea for hundreds of years.
+A Sailor’s Life: This station takes place on the bow with one of our experienced deckhands.
+The lesson focuses on the tasks and characteristics of a good sailor in the late 1700s.
+Students handle tools, learn about the food, and explore the working conditions on ships that carried men across the sea for hundreds of years.

 Ready to register?
-Fill out our online Voyages of Discovery registration form today.
+Fill out our online Voyage of Explorers registration form today or download the PDF version of the form and fax it to 360-533-9384.
 Reservations are available on a first-come, first served basis.
 For more details, call 800-200-5239, or email firstname.lastname@example.org.

 Learn more about the importance of outdoor, hands on learning from this great article by the U.S. Fish and Wildlife Service.